kailash-manasarovar/statement/docs/timeline/2023/june.md

 !!! warning
     - It seems to me that him meeting me off my flight from Dublin on this evening would have been the beginning of something physically sexual and likely porn-related and criminal.

+## Back in Denia

+- I run a block list on his followers and who he's following
+- I'm worried they're after my account so I take steps to protect it.

 ## Monday 19th June